Insights

 View our latest blog posts, webinars and news stories below

-Webinar Alert – Digital Health & Interoperability Policy: New Ideas to Drive Federal Government Efficiency
+Webinar Replay – Digital Health & Interoperability Policy: New Ideas to Drive Federal Government Efficiency

-April 24, 202512pm ET Building on previous successes across multiple administrations, we have an opportunity to continue to advance patient data exchange by taking an innovative approach to federal health care technology policy.
-How can we more effectively advance Fast Healthcare Interoperability Resources Application Programming Interface (FHIR API)-based data exchange between payers, providers, patients, and … Continue reading
+This webinar was held on April 24, 2025.
+Building on previous successes across multiple administrations, we have an opportunity to continue to advance patient data exchange by taking an innovative approach to federal health care technology policy.
+How can we more effectively advance Fast Healthcare Interoperability Resources Application Programming Interface (FHIR API)-based data exchange between … Continue reading

 Webinar Replay: Non-Clinical Tools in Drug Development